digitalocean/digitalocean-cloud-controller-manager/docs/getting-started.md

 DigitalOcean's managed Kubernetes offering DOKS sets the provider ID on each worker node kubelet instance.

+### Managed firewall handling for public access

+`digitalocean-cloud-controller-manager` can manage a dedicated [DigitalOcean Cloud Firewall](https://www.digitalocean.com/docs/networking/firewalls/) to dynamically allow access to NodePorts.
+A controller watches over Services and modifies the inbound rules of a firewall to permit access to the target NodePorts, and likewise close down access again if a Service is deleted or its type changed to something other than `NodePort`.
+(Note that DigitalOcean Load-Balancers access the cluster over the VPC interface and as such are not managed by this particular firewall for now.)

+By default, no firewall will be managed.
+To enable firewall management, the following environment variables need to be defined:

+* `PUBLIC_ACCESS_FIREWALL_NAME`: the name of the firewall to use.
+* `PUBLIC_ACCESS_FIREWALL_TAGS`: a comma-separated list of tags that match the worker droplets the firewall should target.

+Managed firewalls should **not** be modified directly as such changes will be reverted eventually, including re-creation of the firewall should it ever be found missing.

+If management of the firewall is not desired anymore, the environment variables must be unset before the firewall can be deleted by the user manually.

 ### DEBUG_ADDR environment variable

 If the `DEBUG_ADDR` environment variable is specified, then an HTTP server is started on the given address (e.g., `:12301`).
 It serves on `/healthz` and queries the `/v2/account` path of the DigitalOcean API on request.